 The stigma against mental illness is still powerful and pervasive in America, especially for bipolar disorder and schizophrenia.
 Many of us prefer to be silent for good reasons.
 If we share our illness, we risk being marginalized both socially and economically.

 My so-called normal life is a work-in-progress like everyone else.
 The difference is that I am more sensitive than most people and sometimes too intense.
 I rely on the sun and quiet time to give me balance, and I take medication every day.

 I recently wrote a story about resolutions and how we should focus on making our inherent gifts magnificent instead of trying to change.
 The same is true for people living with mental illnesses.
 We have so much to offer that is brilliant and beautiful.
-We have the gift of empathy.
+Mentally ill people have the gift of empathy.
 We also have the gift of emotional intelligence because of our experiences living with mental illness.
 We tend to be more creative and insightful than other people.
 These gifts are in high demand in the work force.

 For everyone living with a mental illness, know that you have a place and that you have inherent gifts that you can make magnificent.
 Gifts for everyone to see and appreciate.
 The world needs us now more than ever.
 You can begin to erase the stigma against mental illness by sharing your story.
 Please pass it on.
 Person to person is how things change.